FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

 Before proceeding further, make sure you have added the environment variable for your bot's secret token.
 Using environment variables prevents the configuration token from being exposed in the application flow.
 For more information refer to the guide on [Using environment variable](/blog/2023/01/environment-variables-in-node-red/).

 1. Drag the DiscordMessageManager Node onto the canvas.
-2. Double-click on it and click on pencil icon next to "Token" input feild, and add the environemnt variable added for the bot token into the Token input feild.
+2. Double-click on it and click on the pencil icon next to the "Token" input field, and add the environment variable added for the bot token into the Token input field.

-## Sending message to User
+## Sending a message to User

 To send a message to a user, you will need the ID of that user.
 Before copying the ID, ensure that you have enabled "Developer Mode" in Discord, which starts displaying IDs for users, channels, and messages.
 Navigate to the Discord app, go to "Settings" -> "Advanced," and enable the "Developer Mode" option.